-As there were no RSUs granted during fiscal year 2010, there were no RSUs vested during the most recently completed fiscal year.
+As there were no RSUs granted during fiscal year 2010, there were no RSUs vested during the fiscal year 2013.
 Full terms and conditions of the RSUs are listed under the "Long-Term Incentives (RSU)" section, above.

 PENSION PLAN BENEFITS